 On August 31, 1972, the Catholic Bishops of Burundi met with Prime Minister Nyamoya to discuss normalizing the situation. a priest who attended the meeting reported that, “after the two parties harmonized their views on a number of issues including order and security in the countryside, justice, emergency aid to widows and orphans, and, the problem of IDPs and refugees, the church spread out the good news that ‘the nightmare was over.’”[x]
 For the next 16 years, life returned to normalcy, albeit in a quasi-apartheid regime dominated by Tutsi army officers from Bururi and in which the Hutu populations were considered second-class citizens.

-We coded this case as ending ‘as planned,’ through normalization, accompanied by a change in leadership.
+We coded this case as ending ‘as planned,’ through a process of normalization, accompanied by a change in leadership.
 As secondary influence on the ending, we note the moderating impact of domestic actors.
-The primary perpetrators, the State, largely met their goals of using violence, but also that the initiator—Hutu insurgents—were not the primary perpetrators of violence during this period.
-However, we do code for multiple victim groups to account for assaults against both Tutsi and Hutu civilians.
+The primary perpetrators, the State, largely met their goals of using violence, but we code for multiple victim groups to account for assaults against both Tutsi and Hutu civilians.